Surfer12/resume-2025-novabright/chapters/Chapter_10_Version_Control_and_Development_Workflow.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published

-## Failure Analysis (if applicable)
+## Decoherence Analysis (if applicable)
-If this PR addresses a failure or includes failure documentation:
+If this PR addresses consciousness failures:
-- [ ] Failure properly classified in Failure Museum
+- [ ] Decoherence classified in Decoherence Museum
-- [ ] Root cause analysis included
+- [ ] Consciousness collapse analysis included
-- [ ] Learning yield documented
+- [ ] Recovery strategies documented
-- [ ] Prevention measures implemented
+- [ ] Stability improvements implemented
+- [ ] Parameter boundaries refined
+- [ ] Evolution path alternatives provided

 ## Breaking Changes
 If this introduces breaking changes, describe: